 MAKE IT A MACAN (some text hidden)

-Porsche's Macan is an SUV with the soul - and the engineering - or a sportscar.
+The Macan is the Peoples' Porsche.
+The model to convert the SUV cynics.
+And an SUV with the soul - and the engineering - or a sports car.
+Here's the version updated in 2018, which sold until another update in 2021.
 You might expect it to be fast and family-friendly.
 More of a surprise is that it's rewarding and, with the right spec, very nearly race-ready in its responses.
 Yet it'll comfortably take you off road, deal with the school run and cruise down to Chamonix.
-It's very special.
-Let's check out the pre-facelift MK1 version as a used buy.
+It sets the ultimate benchmark for just how dynamic the handling of an SUV can be.
+And it's very special indeed.

-Lots of unlikely models have been described as 'sports cars' over the years: estates, People Carriers, Crossovers - even off roading 4x4s.
-In truth of course, the real thing is very different.
-Is this it?
-Welcome to the Porsche Macan.
-At launch in 2014, the Zuffenhausen maker described this model as 'the first sports car in the compact SUV segment'- the ultimate multi-tasker.
+Lots of unlikely models have been described as 'sports cars' over the years.
+It's always been hard though, to imagine an SUV in that way.
+Or at least it was until the launch of this model, the Porsche Macan, in 2014.
+This car re-defined the way an SUV could drive and four years into its production cycle, the Zuffenhausen maker substantially upgraded it to create the contender we're going to look at here.
+Over 350,000 Macans had been sold by the time this improved model arrived in the Autumn of 2018, tasked with continuing a success story that saw the original version account for nearly half of its maker's entire sales volume in our market.
+But that was quite an ask given that this facelifted range lacked the diesel engine that had previously accounted for over 40% of the Macan's European sales mix.
+Nor was that void filled by a Plug-in hybrid variant, as it was in period in the larger Cayenne model's line-up.
+Instead, in an all-petrol range, the old entry-level ex-Golf GTI 2.0-litre turbo unit was moved to centre stage.
+Slotting in below two freshly added V6s, a 3.0-litre unit borrowed from the Cayenne and a 2.9-litre twin-turbo borrowed from top Audi RS models for the potent Macan Turbo.
+Otherwise here, the updates were subtle - minor styling changes, upgraded cabin infotainment, a range of fresh options and a series of dynamic tweaks aimed at further underlining this contender's claim to be 'the sports car of the SUV segment'.
+Of all brands, Porsche should know just what a claim that is to make about a model that weighs nearly two tonnes, is over 1.6m in height and must be engineered to tackle the Rubicon Trail as well as the racetrack.
+If you've driven the company's larger Cayenne SUV, you'll know that an awful lot is possible with this kind of car - but inevitably, there are always limits.
+With the Macan, Porsche was always determined to stretch them and create the ultimate multi-tasker.
 A car as ready for a circuit as it would be for a skiing trip, classy enough for the streets of Monte Carlo, soundly sensible on the school run, quietly capable on the rough stuff and potentially manic around Monza.
 The company's certainly well-placed to create such a thing, claiming the whole 'sporting all-wheel drive car' concept as its own invention.
 Back in 1900, Ferdinand Porsche designed the Lohner-Porsche racing model with its four electric wheelhub motors.
 By 1947, the brand was going further, developing a supercharged 12 cylinder 'Type 360' Cisitalia Grand Prix racer that introduced the concept of full four-wheel drive.
-For all that though, the Stuttgart maker had never made a car quite like this before the Macan.
-Perhaps that's why it initially turned to Volkswagen Group partner Audi with the early idea of basing this car on that company's similarly-sized Q5.
-It wasn't long into the development process though, that Porsche decided it knew better.
-It alone could create the kind of compact sporting SUV that models like the Q5, Range Rover's Evoque and the BMW X4 could never be.
+For all that though, the Stuttgart maker had never made a car quite like this prior to this model line's original arrival in 2014.
+Perhaps that's why at the beginning of Macan development, it initially turned to Volkswagen Group partner Audi with the early idea of basing this car on that company's similarly-sized Q5.
+It wasn't long into the development process though, before Porsche decided it knew better.
+It alone could create the kind of mid-sized sporting SUV that models like the Q5, Range Rover's Evoque and the BMW X4 could never be.
 So almost everything was re-invented.
 Almost everything was re-imagined.
 Almost everything was different.
-As this car is from just about everything else in its segment.
-It was substantially updated in late 2018, at which time diesel power was dropped.
-Here though, we're focusing on the pre-facelift models.
+As, in this post-2018 form, this car still was from just about everything else in its segment.
+It sold in this form until a further minor update in 2021.

 To see the full road test text contact us on 0330 0020 227